At his ranch, John McCain urges Joe Biden not to walk away from politics

 Lieberman told the Times he was unaware of McCain's regret over the matter until he watched the documentary, saying, "It touched me greatly."

-McCain has told close associates, the Times reports, that he wants Vice President Mike Pence to attend his funeral, instead of Mr. Trump, with whom he has very publicly disagreed.
+Intimates of McCain, the Times reports, have told the White House Vice President Mike Pence should attend his funeral, instead of Mr. Trump, with whom McCain has very publicly disagreed.

 On the campaign trail, Mr. Trump blasted McCain, saying he likes "people who weren't captured" — McCain spent more than five years as a prisoner of war in Vietnam — and last year, the president attacked McCain for voting against a health care overhaul, after McCain's cancer diagnosis.